karterthom/karters-stash/README.md

 A mod adding multiple new blocks based around aesthetics and flowers.
 This mod is CREATIVE ONLY.
 Meaning you can only spawn the items in via command.
-If you spawn in "stashguide" in game, you will find a list of items.
+If you spawn in "stashguide-codex" in game, you will find a list of items.